tanfwong/rfsoc_notes/_sources/ch1/vitis.md

       (RTL)* using hardware description languages (HDLs), such as Verilog and VHDL.
-    2. Implement DSP kernels, each with interfaces to the ADC, to other DSP kernels, and/or to global memory.
+    2. Implement DSP kernels, each with interfaces to the ADC, to other DSP kernels, and/or to local and global memory.
 This step may be developed at the RTL level as in the previous step, or with *high-level synthesis (HLS)* using  high-level programming languages, such as C or C++.